 I will keep.

-Modern Marriage: Is a series of screenprints that explore the dilemmas of embarking into a sexual relationship and the use of 'marriage manuals' in the 1930s and 1940s.
+Modern Marriage: Is a series of work that explores the dilemmas of embarking into a sexual relationship, inspired by the use of 'marriage manuals' in the 1930s and 1940s.
 The archive reveals that reading these manuals was a precursor to marriage, primarily written by men with religious undertones and concerns over whether it was appropriate to be read by the woman.